 I sat in my chair again with a cup of tea and a sense of remorse.
 I watched a GoLean cluster rotating on a mechanical arm like a Star Wars X-Wing fighter against the saturated green and I pictured the man’s daughter on her horse.
 I felt embarrassed by my attitude earlier in the day.
 All of our creative activities are expressed through a complex series of interwoven causes and effects: social, familial, psychological, aesthetic and . . . economic.
 My animation was here inherently part of an economic system.
 I may have been lying for Kellogg’s, but I also had an indirect role in providing the man’s daughter with a horse to ride.
 And I was liberating money from the Kelloggs Corporation that I would use to pay my former students as crew on another movie of my own.
 The currency of film production is interrelationship and mutual dependency; nothing exists in perfect isolation.
 The ultimate goal with this job I realized, as it was in teaching, should simply be to treat everyone as respectfully as possible.

-A final note about the social/economic nature of that production: in 2016, this shoot involving a dozen people working a full day and probably costing twenty-thousand dollars to stage, wouldn’t occur.
-A single 3D animator on a personal computer would be sent high-resolution images of the box and and cereal clusters.
+A final note about the social/economic nature of that production: as I write this in 2016, a shoot involving a dozen people working a full day and probably costing twenty-thousand dollars to stage, wouldn’t occur.
+A single 3D animator on a personal computer would be sent high-resolution images of the box and the cereal clusters.
 They would model CG assets and composite them into the drawings.
 The evolution of the digital tools has put the means of production in more hands, but it has also altered the economy of making films.
-Many of the jobs, such as the one that bought the daughter her horse, probably don’t exist today.
+Many of the jobs, such as the one that bought the daughter her horse, likely don’t exist today.